Allen Lazard Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Season Stats

-- Lazard has 35 catches on 54 targets for 438 yards and six touchdowns, averaging 27.4 yards per game.
+- Lazard has hauled in 35 grabs for 438 yards and six touchdowns this season.
+He has been targeted 54 times, and puts up 27.4 yards per game.

-- Lazard has been the target of 9.7% (54 total) of his team's 558 passing attempts this season.
+- Lazard has been the target of 54 of his team's 558 passing attempts this season, or 9.7% of the target share.

 - Lazard (12 red zone targets) has been the recipient of 11.0% of his team's 109 red zone pass attempts.